couchbase/couchnode/deps/lcb/doc/cbc-n1qlback.markdown

   Specify more information to standard error about what the client is doing.
 You may specify this option multiple times for increased output detail.

+* `-e`, `--error-log`=_PATH_:
+  Path to a file, where the command will write failed queries along with error details.
+  Use this option to figure out why `ERRORS` metric is not zero.

 * `-D`, `--cparam`=OPTION=VALUE:
   Provide additional client options.
 Acceptable options can also be placed in the connection string, however this option is provided as a convenience.